Judith Sargent Murray

-Judith Sargent Stevens Murray as an early American writer and advocate for women’s education and rights, including but not limited to: a woman’s right to an education, a woman’s right to work and earn a wage, and woman’s right to manage their finances.
+Judith Sargent Murray as an early American writer and advocate for women’s education and rights, including but not limited to: a woman’s right to an education, a woman’s right to work and earn a wage, and woman’s right to manage their finances.
+Her most famous work was the essay On the Equality of the Sexes.

 Judith Sargent was born in Gloucester on May 1, 1751, into a prominent seafaring family.
 Her mother was Judith Saunders and her father was Winthrop Sargent, descended from Epes Sargent, who arrived in Gloucester in the late 17th century.
 The Sargent family was considered to be cultured, politically aware, and civically active.
 Much of her knowledge was self-taught through her family’s library which allowed her to read history, philosophy, geography, and literature.
 Her deep interest in education and her family’s support lead her to write poetry from at a young age.